mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * joining data

+## Design Patterns
+What is a design pattern?
+In software engineering, a design pattern is a general repeatable solution to a commonly occurring problem in software design.
+In general, design patterns are categorized mainly into three categories:

+* Creational Design Pattern
+* Structural Design Pattern
+* Behavioral Design Pattern

+What are **data design patterns**?
+Data Design
+Pattern is a general repeatable solution to a commonly occurring data problem in big data area.

+The following are common **Data Design Patterns**:

+* Summarization patterns
+* Filtering patterns
+* In-Mapper patterns
+* Data Organization patterns
+* Join patterns
+* Meta patterns
+* Input/Output patterns

+The data design patterns can be implemented by MapReduce and Spark and other big data solutions.

-## Data set
+## Data Set
-A collection of (structured, semi-structured, and unstructured) data
+A collection of (structured, semi-structured, and unstructured) data.

+Example of Data Sets:

+* DNA data samples for 10,000 patients can be a data set.
+* Daily log files for a search engine
+* Weekly credit card transactions
+* Monthly flight data for a country
+* Twitter daily data

 ## Data Type
 In computer science and computer programming, a **data type** (or simply type) is a set of possible values and a set of allowed operations on it.
 A data type tells the compiler or interpreter how the programmer intends to use the data.

 For example,